flutter/website/src/docs/development/tools/devtools/cli.md

 ## Install DevTools

-If you have `pub` on your path, you can run:
+If you have `dart` on your path, you can run:

 ```
-pub global activate devtools
+dart pub global activate devtools
 ```

 If you have `flutter` on your path, you can run: